MasterSkepticista/MasterSkepticista.github.io/_portfolio/detr.md

 Mixed Precision MatMuls
 ---
 Yes, there are no 'free-lunches', but I think we can make a strong case for the invention of `bfloat16` data type.
 We migrate `float32` matmuls to `bfloat16`, without any loss in final AP scores.
+This is what we did in the PyTorch baseline.
-For `flax`, it is the same as supplying `dtype=jnp.bfloat16` on supported modules.
+In `flax`, this is the same as supplying `dtype=jnp.bfloat16` on supported modules.

 ```python
 # Example conversion.